rubik/rubik.github.io/content/post/kubernetes-tutorial-ii-deploying-an-app.md

 clusters get-credentials CLUSTER_NAME`, where `CLUSTER_NAME` is the name of the cluster you have created in step 3.

 You are now ready to follow the tutorial.
-At end, don't forget to clean up by deleting your cluster, any resources associated to it (e.g. load balancers) and your project (if you have created a brand new one for this tutorial).
+At the end, don't forget to clean up by deleting your cluster, any resources associated with it (e.g. load balancers) and your project (if you have created a brand new one for this tutorial).

 #### Minikube
 Alternatively, you can also run a single-node cluster on your local machine